MCFpy/mcf/docs/source/getting_started.rst

         _int_show_plots=False # Suppress the display of diagnostic plots during estimation )

 The **mcf** package generates a number of standard outputs for your convenience.
-After initializing a Modified Causal Forest, the package will create an output folder - as indicated in the console - where these results will be stored.
-You can also manually specify this folder using the ``gen_outpath`` parameter.
+After initializing a Modified Causal Forest, the package will create an output folder where these results will be stored.
+You can find the location of this folder in your console output.
+Alternatively, you can manually specify the folder location using the ``gen_outpath`` parameter.

 .. dropdown:: Commonly used optional parameters